There are 3 kinds of retinal detachments:

 A rhegmatogenous retinal detachment results when a tear or break in the retina occurs, resulting in vitreous fluid gaining access to the subretinal space.
-The accumulation of fluid in the subretinal space results in the separation of the retina from the retinal pigment epithelium.
+Fluid accumulating in the subretinal space results in the separation of the retina from the retinal pigment epithelium.

-Most detachments generally are of the rhegmatogenous type.
+Most retinal detachments are rhegmatogenous.
 They occur with an incidence of 5-10 per 100,000 population/year.
 They tend to be more common in men.
 Any retinal break or tear can cause a retinal detachment.
 Studies have reported that approximately 6% of all eyes have a retinal break, but only 1 person in 10,000-15,000 a year eventually requires retinal detachment repair.

 Pneumatic retinopexy, scleral buckling, and vitrectomy are established modalities of treatment for retinal detachments.
 Each procedure is different and is selected on a case-by-case basis, depending on the patient and the location of the retinal break(s) that result in the retinal detachment.

 Scleral buckling surgery has been the most common surgical method employed in repairing retinal detachments.
 This procedure has been utilized for nearly five decades.
-Scleral buckling involves the placement of a silicone band that is sutured to the external sclera in order to indent the eye and reduce the retina to retinal pigment epithelium distance.
-The indentation results in closure of the retinal break, allowing for reabsorption of the subretinal fluid by the retinal pigment epithelium.
+Scleral buckling involves the placement of a silicone band that is sutured to the external sclera in order to indent the eye and reduce the retina-to-retinal pigment epithelium distance.
+The indentation results in the closure of the retinal break, allowing for the reabsorption of the subretinal fluid by the retinal pigment epithelium.

-Pars plana vitrectomy is a surgical procedure that uses microinstruments to remove the vitreous gel that is responsible for the traction on the retinal tears.
+Pars plana vitrectomy is a surgical procedure that uses microinstruments to remove the vitreous gel that is responsible for the traction of the retinal tears.
 A vitrectomy is advantageous in retinal detachments that have vitreous hemorrhage, precluding a view of the retina.
-After the vitreous gel is removed, the retinal tear is treated with cryotherapy or laser eye surgery, followed by instillation of an inert gas or silicone oil in the vitreous cavity to tamponade the retinal break(s).
+After the vitreous gel is removed, the retinal tear is treated with cryotherapy or laser eye surgery, followed by the installation of an inert gas or silicone oil in the vitreous cavity to tamponade the retinal break(s).